 He uses the binoculars “to make things look better when they’re so far away,” Theodore explained.

 On Saturday, he used the binoculars to get a closer look at the science-lovers all around him.
-He and his parents, Brent and Kori Williamson, joined in Indianapolis for one of many Marches for Science taking place across the nation on Earth Day.
+He and his parents, Brent and Kori Williamson, joined an estimated 10,000 people in Indianapolis for one of many Marches for Science taking place across the nation on Earth Day.

 Theodore already knows he wants to be a paleontologist because of his interest in dinosaurs.
 He loves science, particularly shows like Bill Nye and “The Magic School Bus,” Brent said.